linux-netdev/ml-stat/README.rst

    across all posted revisions).
 Vs by simply counting review tags.
    (Done based on commits for now).

-2. Calculate the age of contributors (time since first commit).

-3. Count a series as one across versions.
+2. Count a series as one across versions.
    This should also let us find repost violations.

-4. Calculate stats for pw checks (per check and per person?)
+3. Calculate stats for pw checks (per check and per person?)
    Download all the data from pw and filter by delegate.

 Ideas